-Property location.
+Property

-The building itself renovations, additions or alterations.
+location.

-External factors such as trends or nearby area rezonings.
+The building itself - External factors renovations, additions or alterations. nearby area rezonings.

 Rates at a glance (continued)

 Differential rating system

 Councils use a differential rating system, using land use codes as the factor to apply such differential rates.
 In applying differential general rates, Council has considered, and is satisfied, that the rating system addresses the issue of consistency and comparability across all areas, particularly as it relates to the various sectors of business and wider community.